mdn/content/files/en-us/learn/css/building_blocks/images_media_form_elements/index.md

 This lesson has highlighted some of the differences you will encounter when working with images, media, and other unusual elements in CSS.

-In the next article, we'll look over a few tips you'll find useful when you have to [style HTML tables](/en-US/docs/Learn/CSS/Building_blocks/Styling_tables).
+In the next article, we'll learn how to [style HTML tables](/en-US/docs/Learn/CSS/Building_blocks/Styling_tables).

 {{PreviousMenuNext("Learn/CSS/Building_blocks/Sizing_items_in_CSS", "Learn/CSS/Building_blocks/Styling_tables", "Learn/CSS/Building_blocks")}}